ywamsendai/ywamsendai-docs/docs/students/passfail.md

 ﻿---
-id: passfail
-title: Successful Completion of the DTS
+sidebar_position: 5
 ---

+# Successful Completion of the DTS

 As the YWAM DTS is a programme registered with the University of the Nations, students receive a grade.
 For the DTS, this is either "Successful" (S) or "Unsuccessful" (U).
 This page outlines how to successfully complete the DTS, as well as the process for being unsuccessful.